-The Nominations and Remuneration Committee was formed in 2016 with a term coinciding with the term of the Board of Directors.
+The Nominations and Remuneration Committee was formed in june 2016 with a term coinciding with the term of the Board of Directors.

-Mr. Salah Abdulaziz Al Bahar Committee Chairman Mr. Talal Yousef Al Marzouq Committee Member Mr. Abdulaziz Abdullah Al Ghanim Committee Member
+Committee Chairman 1.
+Mr. Salah Abdulaziz Al Bahar 2.
+Mr. Talal Yousef Al Marzoug Committee Member 3.
+Mr. Abdulaziz Abdullah Al Ghanim Committee Member

-MEETINGS DURING 2016
+MEETINGS DURING 2017

-Meeting Date Minutes No. Number of Attendees
+Number of Attendees Meeting Date Minutes No.